Skip to main content

 Use case:

-A developer builds a multi-agent customer support system in an afternoon using standard Python patterns, without learning framework-specific concepts.
+A developer builds a multi-agent customer support prototype using standard Python patterns, without adopting a large visual workflow system.

 Agent Handoffs & Delegation